AdaptivMCP/AdaptivMCP/docs/human/SELF_HOSTED_SETUP.md

 Adjust these commands if the repo uses a different entrypoint or packaging model.
 The key requirement is that the process starts a FastMCP-compatible HTTP server.

 4. **Set environment variables**

+4. **Edge caching (Render)**
+   - This server uses long-lived SSE connections (`/sse`) and POST callbacks (`/messages`).
+   - These endpoints must **never** be cached.
+The server already emits `Cache-Control: no-store`, but enabling aggressive edge caching can still break ChatGPT connectivity if misconfigured.
+   - Recommended Render setting: enable edge caching for **static assets only** (or disable edge caching).
+   - If you change edge caching settings, also **purge the edge cache** and refresh the connector in ChatGPT.

    - `GITHUB_TOKEN`: your token.
    - `GITHUB_MCP_CONTROLLER_REPO`: your controller repo full name (if different).
    - `GITHUB_MCP_CONTROLLER_BRANCH`: the default branch for the controller repo (`main` or a refactor branch).